 To qualify for the Bachelor of Information Technology at Murdoch University, students must complete 72 credit points (24 subjects).

-All Murdoch University degrees are designed by combining a selection of components: Career Learning, Course Core, Majors, and General Electives.
+All Murdoch University degrees are designed by combining a selection of components: Career Learning, Degree Core, Majors, and General Electives.
 In this way, Murdoch degrees are flexible and designed to provide relevant learning experiences that can be tailored to meet individual goals and study options that accommodate busy lifestyles.

 Career Learning @ Murdoch is a unique, career enhancing experience that is woven into Bachelor degrees.
 It provides learning opportunities and real world experiences tailored to the area of study to ensure graduates have the skills and attributes employers are looking for.

-A degree core is a set of subjects which all students studying a particular degree course must successfully complete.
+A degree core is a set of subjects which all students studying a particular degree degree must successfully complete.
 They provide the opportunity to master fundamental disciplinary knowledge, learn how to think critically about key issues and engage with important research.

 A Major is a set of subjecs that students study to gain specialised in-depth knowledge in an area related to their degree.